derf/pyggle/README.md

 * Altering images for publication – note that these edit all files in place (`--scrub-metadata`, `--resize`, `--exif-copyright`)

+**NO MAINTENANCE INTENDED**

+pyggle exists to fill a gap in my personal workflow.
+It is available as open-source software because why not.
+I do not intend to address feature requests or bug reports unless I consider them interesting or relevant to my personal workflow.

 ## Demo

 See the galleries linked from